Esther Hobart Morris: Statues at the capitol buildings in Cheyenne and Washington, D.C.

 In 1960, Wyoming further celebrated Morris as a key impetus of Wyoming suffrage by donating a life-sized bronze statue of her to the National Statuary Hall Collection in the rotunda of the U.S. Capitol in Washington, D.C.
 Officiating at the Statuary Hall ceremony were Vice President Richard M. Nixon and Richard Arnold Mullens (1918–2010), the president at the time of the Wyoming State Society.

 In 1963, Wyoming officials placed a replica of the same 9 foot sculpture at the state capitol building in Cheyenne.
 An inscription thereon hails Morris as the "Mother of Woman Suffrage".
 In 2006, the National Cowgirl Museum and Hall of Fame in Fort Worth, Texas, inducted Morris, as a suffrage pathbreaker.
 The Cowgirl Hall of Fame claims that her "influential efforts made it possible for women to vote in the Wyoming Territory in 1869."

 On Death Valley Days

-In 1960, the actress Bethel Leslie played Morris in an episode of the syndicated television anthology series, Death Valley Days, hosted by Stanley Andrews.
+Actress Bethel Leslie portrayed Morris in an episode of the television anthology series Death Valley Days titled "A Woman's Rights" that aired on May 1, 1960.